 Solution No.2: Plug and unplug your headphones several times

 You can also try to turn the volume up and down while you are plugging the headphone.
 If the issue still appears, try this method with the other headphone, but make sure you use the original one.
-Many third-party accessories that are not compatible with iPhone may bring certain issues, including this one.
+Many third-party accessories that are not compatible with iPhone may bring specific issues, including this one.

 Solution No.3: Restart your iPhone